nf-core/website/markdown/usage/usage_tutorials.md

 - [Walkthrough: A-Z introduction to using and creating nf-core pipelines](tutorials/nf_core_tutorial.md)
   - This walkthrough gives an A-Z overview of how to use and create nf-core pipelines.
 It is in a workshop format with practical exercises, and gives you all the basic information you need to get yourself up-and-running with getting involved with nf-core.

-# Adding your institution to the community
+# Adding your Institution to the Community

 If you haven't find your institution on the [community pages](https://nf-co.re/community), please add yourself.
 Just a few lines of YAML and your logos needed.
 You can find the step-by-step guide [here](https://github.com/nf-core/nf-co.re/edit/medulka-patch-2/markdown/usage/tutorials/institution.md).